 Foreign citizens can move to Greece to live permanently.
-EU citizens must apply for a residence permit after three months, but this is more of a formality.
+EU citizens must apply for a residence permit after three months, which is more of a formality.
 Non-EU citizens must go through a more thorough immigration process.

-If you’re an EU resident then it can make sense to take advantage of the three-month travel period to visit different areas of the country.
+For UK citizens planning to relocate to Greece, it can make sense to take advantage of the three-month visa-free travel period to visit different areas of the country.
 This will hopefully give you time to work out where would be best for you to settle down.
-Of course, British residents will be impacted by the Withdrawal Agreement, as this will void freedom of movement (more on this later).
+Of course, after that, you will have to apply for a residence permit to stay in Greece, as all non-EU citizens do.

 Is Greece a safe country for expats?

-Greece currently has an overall falling crime rate when charted over the last 10 years, with levels sitting lower than the UK.
-Greece registers 9.35 crimes per 1000 people, whereas the UK registers 110 crimes per 1000 people.
-Both violent crime and drug-related crime rates are considerably lower in Greece too.
+Greece currently has an overall falling crime rate when charted over the last ten years, with levels sitting lower than the UK or the USA.
+Both violent crime and drug-related crime rates are considerably lower in Greece.

 What is living in Greece like?